Using NGINX with Docker-Compose and Django — The Official Breakdown

 The djangoapp Dockerfile

-argument because we do not want an input prompt to pop up when building an image.
+This dockerfile uses the python3.6 image, installs dependencies, copies the django application into /opt/services/djangoapp/src , and runs a command to change the directory and run the manage.py command using a --no-input argument because we do not want an input prompt to pop up when building an image.
 After that, port 8000 is exposed.
-Gunicorn is bound to port 8000 in the final command using the wsgi application found in hello/wsgi
+Gunicorn is bound to port 8000 in the final command using the wsgi application found in hello/wsgi.

 The nginx Service Definition

-.
+This service uses the nginx:1.13 image and port forwards port 8000 to port 80.
+The directory ./config/nginx/conf.d is moved to the container’s directory /etc/nginx/conf.d .
 Static and media are also persisted as volumes in the nginx container.
 Obviously, this will depend on the djangoapp service.

 The nginx .conf File

-is defined and port 8000 is exposed in the docker-compose file.This means that NGINX is accessing the django application’s wsgi connection.
+First we define an upstream called hello_server which is a connection to djangoapp:8000.
+Just a reminder, djangoapp is defined and port 8000 is exposed in the docker-compose file.This means that NGINX is accessing the django application’s wsgi connection.

 This server’s name is localhost and will listen on port 80.
-This means that when you go to localhost
+This means that when you go to localhost it should send requests upstream— to the django app.
+The locations /static/ and /media/ are defined as aliases so the server will know to look in /opt/services/djangoapp/ for both static and media files.

-.
+The location / is defined to pass requests to the upstream hello_server .
 It uses http because the server is listening at port 80.
 If it were https for example, the server would be listening on port 443.
-Last, headers are set o any request URL starting with /
+Last, headers are set o any request URL starting with / will have the necessary headers when being sent to Django.